maliMirkec/personal-website/site/articles/using-css-grid-where-appropriate-revisited.md

   - css
   - grid
 thumbnail: Using_CSS_Grid_where_appropriate_revisited_kxxtlh
-old_description: Here's a follow-up on my last year's article "Using CSS Grid where appropriate."
+descriptionAlt: Here's a follow-up on my last year's article "Using CSS Grid where appropriate."
 The goal is to find a solution for navigation with an unknown number of items.
 description: Revisiting the “Using CSS Grid where appropriate” article where you'll find a solution for navigation with variable number of items.
 type: articles-item
 sections2: